Ryan-Bauroth/ML-Spotify-Daylist/README.md

 `features = pd.concat([features, classifier_target], axis=1)`<br/>

-3) For the song predictions, I utilize a gradient boosted regression model.
-This model predicts certain song attributes such as valence (positivity of the song) or energy.
+3) For the song predictions, I utilize a gradient boosted regression model because of its ability to take each training feature individually.
+A lot of models I found other than this one would average all the seperate features together, which was not something I wanted as each feature represents a different aspect of the song (such as valence/positivity of the song or energy).
 These attributes are the same attributes that I gathered from Spotify's API as part of the data collection.<br/>

 `multi_output_gbr = train_gradient_boosting_regressor(features, targets)[0]`<br/>